double-dash-dino/react-projects/README.md

 -Re-work components folder structure

+-On hover, on firefox, buttons are almost invisible

 _Random quote app_

 -Copy button currently expands the bottom of the card by a few pxs, must get rid